Donate

 Widespread poaching, habitat loss and fragmentation has caused the country’s wildlife population to plummet over the last 60 years.

-And, as the human population grows and infrastructures are developed, protected areas and wildlife corridors shrink creating human-wildlife conflict.
+As the human population grows and infrastructures are developed, protected areas and wildlife corridors shrink creating human-wildlife conflict.
 From elephants, black rhino, African wild dogs and cheetahs, to less well-known species such as hirola, we’re working with local partners to support the recovery of Kenya’s wildlife.

 We're also working with vulnerable communities to support them to develop sustainable, conservation-friendly livelihoods and reduce human-wildlife conflict.